earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 </div>

+[Pympler](), another Python package, provides functionality to compute the approximate sizes of the object in memory.
+The `asizeof()` function in Pympler’s `asizeof` module tries to recursively add up the sizes of the objects referenced within an object, and returns the approximate size of the object in bytes.

 <div class="wide">
 ![size-of-objects]({{site.images}}{{page.slug}}/5.png)\
 </div>

+You can install pympler package using `pip`:

 ~~~{.bash caption=">_"}
 $ pip3 install pympler
 ~~~

+Let's create two objects `jane_slots` and `jane` of the `StudentSlots` and `Student` data classes, respectively:

 ~~~{.python caption="main.py"}
 jane_slots = StudentSlots('Jane','Lee','Computer Science','senior',3.99,30000)
 jane = Student('Jane','Lee','Computer Science','senior',3.99,30000)
 ~~~

+We'll use the `asizeof()` function from pympler's `asizeof` module to get the sizes of the objects with and without slots:

 ~~~{.python caption="main.py"}
 from pympler.asizeof import asizeof